 As teachers and priests, we recognize that we are the recipients of the Sangha’s trust.
 We receive our roles as a deepening of our own practice, as service to the Dharma, and as supporting the practice of awakening others.
 Our conduct is also guided by the following specific commitments:

-B. Funds and Assets - Teachers and priests should live in a way that is financially appropriate to their life as a practitioner in the world, while being in harmony in spirit and action with a life based in non-attachment.
+Funds and Assets - Teachers and priests should live in a way that is financially appropriate to their life as a practitioner in the world, while being in harmony in spirit and action with a life based in non- attachment.
 We are mindful that all BTT funds and assets belong to the Sangha as a whole and acknowledge our responsibility to be scrupulously honest with them.
-Where Sangha members offer material gifts as an expression of gratitude, we will consider all gifts over token amounts to be gifts to the temple and they will be donated accordingly.
+Where Sangha members offer material gifts as an expression of gratitude, we will consider all gifts over token amounts to be gifts to the temple, and they will be donated accordingly.
 Donations will not result in any preferential treatment by a teacher.

-C. Sexual Relationships and Intimacy - Teachers and priests will not exploit their authority and position to initiate a sexual relationship with a Sangha member.
+Sexual Relationships and Intimacy - Teachers and priests will not exploit their authority and position to initiate a sexual relationship with a Sangha member.
 If they are in a committed relationship they should not engage in sexual activities with any person outside of that relationship.

 We understand that attraction and affection between people may arise.
 We are mindful of the harm that can be done even under the most sincere consensual circumstances.
 We acknowledge that shifts in romantic and sexual dynamics can occur and require both vigilance and integrity.
 Where those of us not in a committed relationship find such a shift occurring, we vow to be open and transparent, to seek the guidance of the EAR Council, and to follow the relationship and intimacy guidelines as outlined in this Code of Ethics.

-D. Refraining from False Speech - We undertake to speak what is true and useful and to refrain from gossip.
+Refraining from False Speech - We undertake to speak what is true and useful and to refrain from gossip.
 We will cultivate conscious and clear communication and the quality of loving-kindness as the basis of our speech.
 We will respect the sensitive nature of what is communicated to us in our spiritual roles and vow to adhere to the Code of Ethics with respect to confidentiality.
 We will use speech to foster awakening, to express compassion, and to cultivate harmony in the sangha.

-Ethics and Reconciliation Council
+Ethics and Reconciliation Council (EAR Council)

 Informal Reconciliation Process